ublk-org/qcow2-rs/README.md

 [![license](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/ming1/qcow2-rs/blob/master/LICENSE-APACHE)

-Library in qcow2-rs is for reading/writing data from qcow2 image, and it supports the following features:
+Library in qcow2-rs is for reading/writing data from qcow2 image, and follows its features:

-- async/await, support multiple io engines, verified on tokio-uring, raw linux sync IO syscall and io-uring[^3] with smol[^2] runtime, and direct IO is allowed with tokio-uring
+- async/await, support multiple io engines, verified on tokio-uring, raw linux sync IO syscall and io-uring[^3] with smol[^2] runtime

+- support both direct IO and buffered IO, for direct IO, it needs async runtime support, such as tokio doesn't allow it.

 - basic read/write function on data file, backing file and compressed image

-- l2 table & refcount block slice load & store
+- l2 table & refcount block load & store in slice way, and the minimized slice size is block size, and the maximized size is cluster size

 - block device like interface, minimized read/write unit is aligned with block size of the FS qcow2 image